Article published by: Leah Rowe

 Date of publication: 19 April 2023

-UPDATE (9 May 2023): Libreboot confirmed working on variants such as E6400 XFR, and experiment Nvidia GPU variant support now available.
+UPDATE (9 May 2023): Libreboot confirmed working on variants such as E6400 XFR, and the Nvidia GPU variant is now supported.

 Today, Libreboot gained the Dell Latitude E6400 laptop port.
 This is a blob-less port, courtesy of Nicholas Chin (